keeks-mtl/memory-match/README.md

   - The base of the code for the overall structure of the site.
 - CSS3
   - For the styling of the site
-- ## Javascript
+- Javascript

 ### Libraries, Frameworks & Tools

 - [Font Awesome](https://fontawesome.com/)
-  - For the icons used as social media links
+  - The icons were used for the images for the cards
 - [Bootstrap](https://getbootstrap.com/)
   - Was used for added styling and responsiveness of the project
 - [Google Fonts](https://fonts.google.com/)